 - the payment was late or not made at all

-- there was a change in your details and you did not let us know.
+- there was a change in your details and we were not told.

-You'll need to sort out any child support debt as soon as possible.
+If you are the liable parent, you'll need to sort out any child support debt as soon as possible.
 If you cannot pay in full, let us know how much you can pay.
-You can either send us a message in your myIR account or call us.
+You can either send us a message in your myIR account or call us to make an arrangement.

 If you do not contact us, we may take action to collect the overdue amounts.

 If your child support is not paid in full and on time, penalties are charged on the outstanding amount.
 Late payment penalties are charged on all overdue child support payments.